Merchant Terms and Conditions

 3. Merchants provide reasonable assistance as requested from time to time for fraud prevention and detection and will inform about any and all material changes in the nature or size of their business.

-4. FasaPay and Merchant must take all reasonable steps to assist other parties in handling claims.
+5. FasaPay and Merchant must take all reasonable steps to assist other parties in handling claims.

-1. The Merchant will indemnify and hold harmless company and FasaPay subsidiaries (including directors, officers, employees) for all requests from and against any and/or all claims, damages, causes of action, proceedings, demands, fines, losses, liabilities, liabilities, costs (including attorneys' fees calculated based on full compensation) made and/or incurred by Third Parties attributable to each action, negligence, default, delay, delay, breach of statutory obligations by or on the part of the Merchant, and the Party suffering from losses or arising out of or in connection with:
+1. The Merchant will indemnify and hold harmless company and FasaPay subsidiaries (including directors, officers, employees) for all requests from and against any and/or all claims, damages, causes of action, proceedings, demands, fines, losses, liabilities, liabilities, costs (including lawyer’s fees calculated based on full compensation) made and/or incurred by Third Parties attributable to each action, negligence, default, delay, delay, breach of statutory obligations by or on the part of the Merchant, and the Party suffering from losses or arising out of or in connection with:

 4. Any claim made against either Party that is disputed by a Third Party arising out of or in connection with FasaPay's performance on direct instructions from the Merchant;